By Stephanie Pappas, LiveScience Senior Writer

 VIDEO: ANCIENT MAYAN RELIGION

-The bottom line?
-In the words of Walter Witschey, a Mayan history expert and a professor at Longwood University in Virginia: “You’ll get up the next morning and go forward, and the Maya cycles will have clicked over another day.”
+"You'll get up in the morning and go forward, and the Maya cycles will have clicked over another day," Witschey said.

 More From LiveScience.com